 Slide Decks on Alzheimer’s Disease

 Alzheimer’s disease (AD) is a neurodegenerative disease that causes gradual cognitive decline and dementia.
 AD symptoms can be divided into three categories – cognitive, functional, and neuropsychiatric.
-Cognitive symptoms in AD include memory, language, attention, visuospatial skills, and executive functions.
-Functional symptoms may be initially observed in work or social situations, progressing to problems with finances and self-care, eventually resulting in a complete loss of independent function for some individuals.
 Some neuropsychiatric symptoms (NPS) are key clinical manifestations of AD, with evidence that the prevalence of NPS increases with the severity of cognitive impairment.
 Particularly, symptoms of agitation, delusion, and irritability have been associated with worse cognitive performance.

 Get an introduction to what is currently known about AD by going through our slide decks.
 Our slide deck is free to download and use in your presentations.